mrpoons-studio/repo.info/docs/CONTRIBUTING.md

 * If you are making visual changes, include a screenshot of what the affected element looks like, both before and after.
 * Follow the [Jekyll style guide](https://ben.balter.com/jekyll-style-guide).
 * If you are changing any user-facing functionality, please be sure to update the documentation
-* Each pull request should implement **one** feature or bug fix.
-If you want to add or fix more than one thing, submit more than one pull request
+* Each pull request should implement *features and/or bug fixes at once*.
+We may reject the pull request and submit again if we found errors.
 * Do not commit changes to files that are irrelevant to your feature or bug fix
 * Don't bump the version number in your pull request (it will be bumped prior to release)
 * Write [a good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

 At a high level, [the process for proposing changes](https://guides.github.com/introduction/flow/) is:

-1. [Fork](https://github.com/pages-themes/minimal/fork) and clone the project
+1. [Fork](https://github.com/mrpoons-studio/repo.info/fork) and clone our project
-2. Configure and install the dependencies: `script/bootstrap`
-3. Make sure the tests pass on your machine: `script/cibuild`
+2.
+3.
 4. Create a new branch: `git checkout -b my-branch-name`
 5. Make your change, add tests, and make sure the tests still pass
-6. Push to your fork and [submit a pull request](https://github.com/pages-themes/minimal/compare)
+6. Push to your fork and [submit a pull request](https://github.com/mrpoons-studio/repo.info/compare)
-7. Pat your self on the back and wait for your pull request to be reviewed and merged
+7. Sit back, relax, take a coffee and wait for your pull request to be reviewed and merged if they are ready for our team

 **Interesting in submitting your first Pull Request?** It's easy!
 You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

-## Bootstrapping your local development environment

-`script/bootstrap`

-## Running tests

-`script/cibuild`

 ## Code of conduct